Governance contracts

 stake in the relevant past_elections

-record if approved.
+record.
 These funds stay locked for the period defined by ConfigParam 15 (stake_held_for

 ).